AndrewJBateman/fullstack-twitter-clone/README.md

 # MEAN Task List

-* Simple app using the Mongodb, Express, Angular and Node.js MEAN stack.
+* Simple full-stack app that displays a list of messages ('tweets') generated on the client side and processes them using backend node.js.
+Future link to mongodb database to save messages.

 *** Note: to open web links in a new window use: _ctrl+click on link_**